BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Where QBOXB, C1BMXRCM are package shipping members and/or elements in your Endevor Admin area.

 Package Shipping variables are made available early in the shipment process.
-If you capture them at the appropriate time you can use then within the shipping objects to better comment , or to improve functionality.
+If you capture them at the appropriate time you can use then within the shipping objects to better comment, or to enhance functionality.
 Objects in this folder serve as examples in capturing and leveraging variables such as those listed here.

 - VDDHSPFX  - Host staging dataset name prefix
-- VDDRSPFX  - Rmot staging dataset name prefix
+- VDDRSPFX  - Remote staging dataset name prefix
-- VNBCPARM  - Endevor parameter string with Date and time values
+- VNBCPARM  - Endevor parameter string with 8-byte Date and time values
 - VNBSQDSP  - The Package ship command containing package name, Destinati#on and the Out/Back option
 - VNB6DATE  - Six character shipping Date
 - VNB6TIME  - Six character shipping Time
 - VPHPKGID  - Package ID

 See the **)REXX** and **)ENDREXX** blocks within the **C1BMXIN** member as an example for capturing package shipment variables.
-Paired with the **@DBOX** member,  **C1BMXIN**  is able to leverage additional variables whose values are specific to the host or sending site.
+Paired with the **@DBOX** member, **C1BMXIN** is able to leverage additional variables whose values are applicable to only one host or sending site.

 ### Skeleton / Model / Script example members for commenting

 Members in this folder that help with commenting include:

 __C1BMXIN.skl__  is a version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for them to be available in your shipping JCL.
 Shipments for all transmission methods use the C1BMXIN member.
-The example shows capturing and expanding variables using Table Tool for subsequent shipping jobs.
+The example uses Table Tool in a step named TAILOR to capture and expand variables for subsequent shipping jobs.

-__#RJICPY1.skl__ is a modified version of the #RJICPY1 "model" found in your CSIQOPTN library.
-This version simply shows how to comment the steps in your package shipping JCL.
+__#RJICPY1.skl__ is a version of the #RJICPY1 "model" found in your CSIQOPTN library.
+This example shows commented steps in the recommended manner.

 The edit maccro __JCLCOMMNT__ can help insert comments for a member or element that contains JCL.